 The landscape and the lack of investment in infrastructure and development were in a way responsible for helping keep the wines of this region.
 Grapevines that have never felt the presence of fertilisers and grape varieties that managed to hide from the Russians in the Caucasus mountains and other mountainous parts of Georgia (of which there are many) have survived pretty much intact.
 Unlike much of the rest of the world which has succumbed to mass production methods and ever more efficient (and damaging) ways of producing wine, Georgian wine still has much personality.
 It’s kind of like that weird but interesting cousin you meet every now and again.

-A major difference between wine grown in Georgia and most other places is the use of the clay oval bottomed vessel called the qvevri or kvevri.
+A major difference between wine grown in Georgia and most other places is the use of the oval-bottomed clay vessels called the qvevri or kvevri.
 There’s evidence of winemaking with these pots from 6000 BC.

 Despite invasions by the Turks, Iranians, Russians, Mongols, and pretty much everyone else, the tradition has survived.
 It’s no wonder vine growing, viticulture, and the qvevri are woven so deeply into the culture of the Georgian people.